oneup03/VRto3D/README.md

 ## Hotkeys
 - Adjust Depth with `Ctrl + F3` and `Ctrl + F4`
 - Adjust Convergence with `Ctrl + F5` and `Ctrl + F6`
-    - If you swap between different convergence settings in-game, sometimes you will end up with black bars on the sides of the screen.
-So if you experience black bars, find a setting you like, save it, and then restart the game
 - Save all Depth & Convergence settings (including ones temporarily set with the `user_store_keys`) with `Ctrl + F7`
 - Toggle locking the SteamVR Headset Window to the foreground with `Ctrl + F8`
 - Toggle HMD Height between 0.1m and configured `hmd_height` using `Ctrl + F9`.
 This is useful for games that force a calibration on the "floor"